Creating Your First Monitor

 Fine-Tuning Your Monitor ⚙️

-Section titled “Fine-Tuning Your Monitor ⚙️”Once you’ve set up the basics, you can further refine your monitor’s behavior with these advanced options:
+Section titled “Fine-Tuning Your Monitor ⚙️”Once you’ve configured the basics, you can further refine your monitor’s behavior with these advanced options:

 Important Considerations